- The Option Premium

 A PMCC can generate income, sometimes substantial income.
 But that income isn't free.
 It arrives with three built-in trade-offs.

 First, you're short convexity on the upside.
-The short call functions as your income engine, but it simultaneously caps your upside participation.
+The short call is your income engine.
+It is also a cap on your upside participation.
 When the stock rallies hard, you feel the constraint.
 The LEAPS provides some buffer through its higher delta, but the short call can still become a management problem quickly.
+Have explicit roll triggers before entry, not emotional reactions when it happens.

 A Realistic Expectations Framework